narwhalacademy/zebra-crossing/README.md

 - Post less personal information online – especially information that can be used to identify/track/scam you (addresses, phone numbers, birthday, etc.).
 Remember almost everything you say online is logged somewhere and that even if your setup is secure, your recipient's setup may not be.
 - If you own domains, use WHOIS privacy services and stick with it (they're worth the money).
 But note that with WHOIS lookup/history tools, if you've ever put in your real address, it's very difficult to remove from the logs.

+#### Watch what you say in online groups

+Don't say anything you'd regret on in a "private" Slack group, Facebook page, WhatsApp group chat or Telegram channel because:

+- Any one member can leak all of the data.
+- Administrators usually have access to everything within the group, including that private direct message between two people, and sometimes even deleted messages.
+- Even if you're not using your real name or photo, what you say can often be traced back to your phone number or email (that is linked to the account).

 #### Other

 - When you download new mobile apps, double check to make sure it's the right one — there are a lot of fake apps that try to trick people by using a slightly modified name or icon of an existing, popular app.